 To discover one’s degree of jerkitude, the best approach might be neither (first-person) direct reflection upon yourself nor (second-person) conversation with intimate critics, but rather something more third-person: looking in general at other people.
 Everywhere you turn, are you surrounded by fools, by boring nonentities, by faceless masses and foes and suckers and, indeed, jerks?
 Are you the only competent, reasonable person to be found?
 In other words, how familiar was the vision of the world I described at the beginning of this essay?

 If your self-rationalising defences are low enough to feel a little pang of shame at the familiarity of that vision of the world, then you probably aren’t pure diamond-grade jerk.
 But who is?
 We’re all somewhere in the middle.
 That’s what makes the jerk’s vision of the world so instantly recognisable.
 It’s our own vision.
-But, thankfully, only sometimes.Make a donation
+But, thankfully, only sometimes.Support Aeon: make a one-off donation